nhsconnect/gpconnect-demonstrator/README.md

 ### Running the application

+Note: *If you have not performed the 'Building the front end' task, there will be no UI in the project!*

 Open up a shell and navigate to the *root directory* of the project and use maven to build:
 ```sh
 cd {projectRoot}